-- Step 1 Complete the "DLP-A60 Log into CTC" task on page 17-66.
+- Step 1 Complete the "DLP-A60 Log into CTC" task on page 17-61.
 If you are already logged in, continue with Step 2. - Step 2 From the View menu, choose Go to Network View.
 Wait for all the nodes that are part of the network to appear on the network map.
 (Large networks might take several minutes to display all the nodes.)

-- e If this is the first time your computer has connected to this ONS 15454 network, the node icons are stacked on the left side of the graphic area, possibly out of view.
+If this is the first time your computer has connected to this ONS 15454 network, the node icons are stacked on the left side of the graphic area, possibly out of view.
 Use the scroll bar under the network map to display the icons.
-To separate the icons, press Ctrl and drag and drop the icon to the new location.
-Repeat until all the nodes are visible on the graphic area. - Step 3 Verify node accessibility.
-In network view, all node icons must be either green, yellow, orange, or red.
+To separate the icons, drag and drop the icon to the new location.
+Repeat until all the nodes are visible on the graphic area.